 Ratlami sev is a spicy, crunchy, deep fried snack prepared with gram flour.

-Last month for Mega BM snacks series, one of the mandatory snacks was Ratlami sev, a specialty from a town Ratlam in Madhya Pradesh India.
+Ratlami sev is a specialty from a town Ratlam in Madhya Pradesh India.
 The uniqueness of the sev is the addition of a special spicy spice blend.
-Spicy food lover that I am, I was instantly tempted to make it at home.
-Since the theme this week is Diwali snacks, it was an apt recipe.
+When I saw the recipe, spicy food lover in me was instantly tempted to make it at home.

 Vaishali, Srivalli and many of the bloggers followed a similar recipe unlike Suma.
 The main difference in the two recipes is the spice blend and other significant difference is the additional step of preparing a seasoned frothy liquid mixture to prepare the batter.